The Mountain Cur is a breed of working dog that originated in the United States.

 This is what makes them a perfect guard dog as they will view strangers with a certain degree of suspicion rather than believing that everyone is going to be their friend.

-Ultimately, if you do not have things for them to do on a regular basis, then this would not be the correct dog for you to own.
+Ultimately, if you do not have things for them to do regularly, then this would not be the correct dog for you to own.

 They do not want to just laze around and sleep all day as this will drive them crazy.
 Failing to address this early on will just lead to additional problems developing.